AnuragYadav171/terraform_vpc/README.md

 # terraform_vpc
-Terraform to setup VPC, Private and Public Subnet with EC2 and Monitoring
+Terraform to setup VPC, Private and Public Subnet with EC2 and Monitoring (Cloudwatch) with LoadBalancer